 The Language Committee at Columbia University seeks proposals for projects that enhance language teaching and learning at Columbia.
 We welcome proposals from all languages and all levels of instruction.
-These grants are meant to allow language lecturers to develop new approaches that will have an immediate, practical and meaningful impact on the language classroom.
+The grants are meant to allow language lecturers to develop new pedagogical approaches that will have an immediate, practical, and meaningful impact on the language classroom.

-Grants are considered during the fall and spring semesters of each year.
-Please check this site as well as our Newsletter regularly for the calls for proposals.
+Grants are considered during the spring semester of each year.
+Please check this site regularly for the calls for proposals.

-Faculty should submit a formal proposal of up to two pages addressing the following points:
+Faculty should submit a formal proposal addressing the following points:

 - What language teaching/learning problem have you identified?

 - How does this solution directly resolve the stated problem?